Vehicle registration plates of Australia: Diplomatic

 Diplomatic plates are issued to foreign diplomats by the Government of the Australian Capital Territory.
 They would formerly grant diplomatic immunity to the vehicle and driver from all traffic laws, speed limits, parking infringements and tolls in all reasonable course of duty by a diplomatic officer, in compliance with international treaty, but this is no longer the case.
 They follow the format of "DC nnnn", "DCnnnnn", "DX nnnn" or "DXnnnnn", where the first two or three numbers are the code for the home country of the diplomat, and have black text on a powder blue background.
 DC plates are issued to members of the diplomatic corps, whereas DX plates are issued to persons who are attached to diplomatic missions but are not themselves diplomats, e.g. household staff.

 Older issues have no territory identifier, however newer plates have "ACT" embossed at the top centre of the plate.
 Newer plates are also written as "DC" and "DX", rather than "D.C." and "D.X." to allow for the inclusion of a greater number of characters in the sequence.
 A substantial number of older-style plates are still in use, however.

 The first two or three numbers appearing in the plate correspond to a specific country, for example 69 is issued to the United Kingdom.
 The following two digits are typically issued with lower numbers to higher-ranking officials, usually 01 being issued to the ambassador from that country.
 So DC 6901 would be found on the vehicle of the British High Commissioner to Australia.

 The number issued to each country has no particular relevance, and was allocated by ballot.
 Countries with many vehicles (such as the USA) are allocated two numbers.
 Before the blue D.C. plates were introduced, diplomatic cars in Canberra carried plates which had white letters on red.

 The numbers then correlated to the length of time the particular diplomatic mission had been in Canberra and the British High Commissioner's car carried the plate D.C.1 The replacement arrangement is more egalitarian.

 State registration authorities issue CC plates to consular representatives in their relevant state capital.

 The ACT Government issues similar plates to representatives of international organisations in the Territory.
 These plates are also coloured black on powder blue, and follow a format of IO nnnn.

 Registration labels abolition

-All states have abolished registration labels for light and heavy vehicles:
+All other states have abolished registration labels for light and heavy vehicles: